 To receive information about future classes, sign up for our free e-newsletter.

-If you want help improving your writing but can't make the scheduled times for the classes, or you feel the classes aren't the right option for you, you may want to check out our Odyssey Critique Service.
+If you want help improving your writing but can't make the scheduled times for the classes, or you feel the classes aren't the right option for you, you may want to check out our Odyssey Webinars!
+If you have completed work, you may find the Odyssey Critique Service helpful.
 It allows you to receive professional-level feedback on your writing.
+We also offer consultations, in which you can talk out a writing problem with me.

 In the meantime, I hope you'll find this site a useful resource for your writing.